jon-jacky/PyModel/samples/Socket/README.txt

 test_stepper, but with the revisions needed to work with stepper_o.
 The first test case runs this command:

- pmt.py -n 10 -c 6 -t 5 msocket observables -i stepper_o
+ pmt -n 10 -c 6 -t 5 msocket observables -i stepper_o

 Here -t 5 specifies a 5-second timeout if a call blocks (otherwise the test could hang indefinitely).
 The observables configuration module specifies